 A substantial part of the Group's business activities is located in the USA.
 In particular, Softing AG has significant foreign currency loans denominated in USD in its single-entity financial statements.
 This means that currency fluctuations in the USD in particular could have both a positive and a negative impact on the results of operations and net assets of the Group.
 The Group views this as a moderate risk.
 The Group only hedges against currency risks in individual cases.
-Overall, this risk is classified as a small risk.
+Overall, this risk is assigned to risk class 2.